likamrat/fl-arc-gitops/docs/DEMO_TALK_TRACK.md

 - [ ] Now I need to update Git to tell the GitOps operator on the Kubernetes cluster about this new version.
 Let's change the tag from v1.0.0 to v2.0.0 in helmrelease.yaml...

+- [ ] Now, watch this carefully - I have a side-by-side view here: VS Code on the left where I'll push the Git changes, and Windows Terminal on the right with kubectl watch running.
+Let's see how the GitOps flow instantly reacts when I push to Git...

 ```bash
 git add apps/foundry-gpu-oras/helmrelease.yaml
 git commit -m "Upgrade Foundry Local GPU model to v2.0.0"
 git push origin main
 ```

-- [ ] Now let's watch the pods and see GitOps in action...
+- [ ] See that?
+The moment I pushed to Git, the GitOps operator detected the change and is now terminating the old pod and creating a new one.
+This is GitOps in real-time!

 **[PAUSE RECORDING - Resume when new pod is Running and Ready]**

-- [ ] As we can see, the GitOps operator detected the change, the old pod terminated, a new pod started, downloaded the v2.0.0 model, and now it's ready.
-This whole process took about 90 seconds.
+- [ ] Perfect!
+The new pod is up and running with v2.0.0.

 ### Verification